vesterheim/gold-medalist-portfolio/_artists/shervey--robert.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---

-My interest in Norwegian knives started long ago when my neighbor received a Norwegian knife from his Grandfather.
+My interest in Norwegian knives started long ago when my neighbor received a Norwegian knife from his grandfather.
 His grandfather had gone to Norway and returned with knives for his grandsons.

-On my first visit to Norway I purchased knives for my two sons too.
+On my first visit to Norway I purchased knives for my two sons, too.
 I didn’t buy one for myself but decided to make my own.

 It’s been a very adventurous hobby for me.

-Knife making is a big hobby in Norway.
+Knifemaking is a big hobby in Norway.
 Making knives helps define my Norwegian roots.

 Gene Tokhiem has been a steady influence.
-Entering the Folk Art Competition and taking classes at Vesterheim has also influenced my art form.
+Entering the _National Exhibition of Folk Art in the Norwegian Tradition_ and taking classes at Vesterheim has also influenced my art form.

 Robert Shervey, 2015